FPGAs

 ✅ XC7VX485T-2FFG1761C FPGA – High-speed GTX transceivers (16Gbps) ✅ 1GB DDR3 + PCIe Gen2x8 – Advanced memory & interface support ✅ FMC HPC Connectors – Expand with mezzanine cards for custom I/OKey Features:

-✅ Ultra-Low Power – 13μA quiescent current, DataGATE for dynamic power reduction ✅ High-Speed Logic – 5.7ns pin-to-pin delay, DualEDGE flip-flops for 2x efficiency ✅ Flexible I/O Banking – Supports LVCMOS, LVTTL, SSTL, HSTL (1.5V–3.3V)Key Features:
+✅ Ultra-Low Power – 13μA quiescent current, DataGATE for dynamic power reduction ✅ High-Speed Logic – 5.7ns pin-to-pin delay, DualEDGE flip-flops for 2x efficiency ✅ Flexible I/O Banking – Supports LVCMOS, LVTTL, SSTL, HSTL (1.5V–3.3V)We provide a comprehensive selection of FPGA devices spanning from entry-level cost-optimized FPGAs to high-performance SoC FPGAs with integrated ARM cores.
+These devices are widely used in AI acceleration, 5G base stations, automotive ADAS, aerospace & defense systems, test equipment, and industrial automation.

 Key FPGA types available include: